asyncapi/website/pages/docs/tutorials/validate-documents.md

 7. Congratulations!
 You identified and fixed all the errors, and now have a valid AsyncAPI document.

 # Summary
 This tutorial taught us how to validate an AsyncAPI document using the AsyncAPI Studio tool.
-We also learned to troubleshoot an invalid AsyncAPI document by following the console error message directions.
+We also learned to troubleshoot an invalid AsyncAPI document by following the error message directions in diagnostics.
 In doing so, we learned how to identify `REQUIRED` properties in all AsyncAPI documents.

 # Next steps
 Now that you've completed this tutorial, go ahead to learn how to [validate messages/events]() which you will be sending to your application.